jimwrites/garden/src/site/notes/Inbox/Identity and personal growth.md

 Remember : there are no unimportant [[Cards/Missing Puzzle Pieces\|missing puzzle pieces]].

+Ideas to explore:
+Scarcity vs. Abundance Mindsets
+- Scarcity leads to fear
+Living fearlessly
+Knowing not just who you are, but whose you are
+Be still and know that He is God
+- Listening prayer
+- Is meditation consistent with Christianity?

 ---
 Related:  [[Facing the world today\|Facing the world today]], [[Inbox/Becoming a writer\|Becoming a writer]]